Criticism & Critical Thinking

-Being prohibited from criticizing someone due to their level of authority is a symptom of a power imbalance.
-For example, in families, a child criticizing a parent is seen as disrespectful and "talking back" and, at work, an employee criticizing their boss puts their job at risk.
+There are some spaces, online and in real life, where even good criticism isn't socially acceptable.
+For example, in families, a child criticizing a parent is seen as disrespectful and "talking back".
+At work, an employee would be very hesitant to criticize their boss in case it puts their job at risk.

 Critical thinking is the analysis of facts to form a judgment.
 It is the rational, skeptical, unbiased analysis or evaluation of factual evidence.